ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 {:#architecture}

 The following diagram outlines the system's high-level architecture.
+For this example, we have selected an [existing WordPress application](highly-available-and-scalable-web-application.html) that contains multiple VM's with a MySQL database server, File Storage, and a load balancer.

+ToDo: Update the architecture digram.

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/Architecture.png)
 </p>

+1. Talk about how the mapping is done?
+2. Display the secound architecture digram.
+3. Steps for the Kubernetes digram

+All below to be redone with above 3 steps
 Above architecture diagram contains two sections, the top section is what we have, and the bottom part is what we want to accomplish.
 First, let's understand the components of each section.

 **1. VM base components:**